Content Writing & Publishing

 }

-Use our Camel Case Converter to format variable names instantly.
+Our Camel Case Converter formats variable names for you.

 6. PascalCase

-All words capitalized, no spaces (like camelCase but first word also capitalized).
+All words capitalized, no spaces (like camelCase but the first word is also capitalized).

 Example: "TheQuickBrownFox"